 Ever since a thirty-mile(ish) trip on the Lower Wisconsin Riverway in a recreational boat (Like something from Dick’s), he learned about comfort (or discomfort, really) which instigated the need for the right gear.
 Since then, Jason was always outfitted with the right equipment and was the reason we started posting Gear Reviews so many years ago.
 After many overnight Wisconsin River and car-camping expeditions, he’s become well-versed in making every paddling experience properly equipped and comfortable.

 Jason has currently (and enviably) settled down in eyesight of Lake Ripley, so lake paddling is just outside his front door at the drop of a hat, and on one of the more pristine lakes in southern Wisconsin.

 Timothy Corcoran Bauer

-Emilie, Brian, Jason, Tim, Timothy, Rose, Rachel, Mitch, Sue, Sara, Jeff, Chris, Karen, Seth, Dennis, Staci, Bekah, Katelyn, Jet, Monique, Annie, Caitlin, Grace, Sydney, Ken, David, Mark, Megan, Kristin, Joe (and I’m sure I’m forgetting a bunch).
+Tim, Rose, Mitch, Sue, Sara, Jeff, Chris, Karen, Seth, Dennis, Staci, Bekah, Katelyn, Ken, Jet, Monique, Annie, Caitlin, Grace, Sydney, Ken, David, Mark, Megan, Kristin, Joe, Michael, Heather, Oliver, Karla, Henry (and I’m sure we’re forgetting a bunch).

-Disclaimer: All information on Miles Paddled is based on our experiences and opinions of the water.
-As rivers change, so does the information contained on this site.
+Disclaimer: All information on Miles Paddled is based on our own experiences and opinions of the water.
+As rivers and weather changes daily, so does the information contained on this site.
 Always use caution whenever on the water, no matter what skill level.